 Masks are to worn on the bus at all times.

 When Do Disney World Buses Start Service and End Service?

 Bus service from Disney Resort hotels usually begins about an hour and a half to two hours prior to park opening and ends 1 hour prior to park closing.
 Busses provide service for the ticketed Early Morning Magic and the free Extra Magic Hours.
 If you ever have any concerns or worries about your early reservation at a park, just talk to Guest Services at your resort.
-A lot of blogs suggest using Uber or Minnie Vans.
+A lot of blogs suggest using Uber.
 I am a cheapskate and have found that Disney is very good about getting you to where you need to go on time for free.

 Return service to Disney Resort hotels ends 2 hours after park closing or until all the guests have been bussed back.
 They will not leave you stranded at the park, even if you stay for the Kiss Goodnight.

 All Disney busses are handicap accessible.
 Wheelchairs and scooters are loaded first.
 Each bus can take up to 2 wheelchairs or scooters at one time.
 The family can board with the person in the wheelchair/scooter.
 If more than 2 people in your party have ECVs or wheelchairs you will need to take different buses.
 This is a Department of Transportation rule, not Disney’s.
 Guests using canes, walkers, crutches, or those who have difficulty walking can board via the rear door.
 Guests should share their request to use the ramp or rear door with the bus driver or the Cast Member at the Bus Station before boarding.